-Many lenders will not require a credit check for a credit builder loan.
+Many lenders do not require a credit check for a credit builder loan.
 However, even though they may not do a credit inquiry, they may use your banking history or other underwriting criteria to determine whether they will approve you for a credit builder loan.
-You may also need to provide the following information:
+Plus, you may also need to provide the following information to a potential lender:

-According to the Consumer Financial Protection Bureau (CFPB), credit builder loans typically range from $300 to $1,000 in size and is repaid over 6 to 24 months.
+According to the Consumer Financial Protection Bureau (CFPB), credit builder loans typically range from $300 to $1,000 in size and are repaid over 6 to 24 months.
 When choosing a loan amount for your credit builder loan, consider your income and ability to repay the loan.
 Choose a smaller amount if you’re on a tight budget.
-Remember, both on-time and late payments are reported to the credit reporting bureaus so if you fail to pay your credit-builder loan, it undermines your credit-building efforts.
+Remember, late payments are reported to the credit reporting bureaus, so failing to pay your credit-builder loan undermines your credit-building efforts.
 On the other hand, establishing a positive payment history will not only increase your FICO score but also open the door for better loan options and access to other financial services.

 The amount of interest and/or fees you pay on the loan varies by lender.
 At the end of the loan, some lenders return the interest together with the amount you borrowed.
-When choosing lenders, be sure to understand any interest charges, APR, the total fees you pay, and lender policies about changing loan payments and returning the interest.
+When choosing lenders, be sure to read all disclaimers regarding interest rates, applicable fees, and lender policies about changing loan payments and returning the interest.

 A credit builder loan is not for everyone.
 If you don’t have the money to spare and have bad credit, borrowing using alternative options like payday loans or a Possible loan could be a better option.
 With a loan from Possible, you can receive money as well as build credit.

-Credit Unions.
-Many credit unions, such as the Massachusetts-based Digital Federal Credit Union (DCU), offer credit builder loans.
-You can apply online or in person at your neighborhood credit union.
-Credit union loan amounts range from $300 to $1,000, interest averages 10% and term can be 1 year.
-Repayments are reported to the credit bureaus and 50% of interest may be refunded at the end of the term.
+Credit Unions: Many credit unions, such as the Massachusetts-based Digital Federal Credit Union (DCU), offer credit builder loans.
+You can apply online or in person at a local branch.
+The amount of loan funds credit unions provide usually range between $300 to $1,000, with interest rates averaging 10% and the typical loan term being one year.
+Repayments are reported to the credit bureaus, and 50% of the interest may be refunded at the end of the loan term.

 Banks: Among the many financial products they provide, national, regional and community banks offer credit builder loans as a way to help establish credit or improve a low credit score.
 For example, Wells Fargo allows for a Wells Fargo certificate of deposit (CD) or savings account to secure a loan or line of credit that you borrow.
 Payments are reported to Experian, TransUnion, and Equifax.

 Credit repair agencies.
-These companies typically review your credit report, address negative items, and negotiate with creditors about removing items on your credit report.
+These companies typically review your credit report, address negative items and negotiate with creditors about removing items on your report.
 The credit bureaus have 30 days to investigate and respond to your dispute.
 The total time it takes to repair your credit will vary depending on your disputes and your credit report.
-The costs of using a repair agencies can range from $35 for one deletion up to $750 or more.
+The costs of using a repair agency can range from $35 for a single deletion up to $750 or more.
 Some agencies will charge by the month instead.
-According to the Federal Trade Commission (FTC), credit repair scams are common so please verify your credit repair agency and steer away from scammers.
+According to the Federal Trade Commission (FTC), credit repair scams are common, so please verify your repair agency and steer away from scammers.

 Credit repair counseling.
-Find a reputable credit repair counseling agency to help turn your financial situation around and build credit.
-One nonprofit debt counseling agency is the American Consumer Credit Counseling (ACCC) but there are many others out there.
-Costs of credit counseling should not exceed $50 and most legitimate credit repair counseling agencies should charge you little or nothing.
+Find a reputable credit repair counseling agency to help turn your financial situation around.
+One non-profit debt counseling agency is the American Consumer Credit Counseling (ACCC), but there are many others out there.
+Costs of credit counseling should not exceed $50, and most legitimate credit repair counseling agencies should charge you little or nothing.
 Certain states have specific laws about credit counseling and managing debt.

 Authorized user or co-signer.
-A parent or friend can make you an authorized user on a rewards credit card, allowing you to build credit by relying on the credit score of another individual.
-Paying the credit card will affect the credit history of those involved.
+A friend or family member can make you an authorized user on a rewards credit card, which allows you to build credit by relying on the card holder’s credit score.
+Paying the balance will affect the credit history of those involved.
 Keep in mind that credit card issuers like Visa charge fees for adding an authorized user.
-Adding a co-signer to your credit card, unsecured personal loan, or car can allow you to qualify for loans and products that you would otherwise not qualify for with your low credit.
+Adding a co-signer to your credit card, unsecured personal loan or car loan can allow you to be eligible for financial products that you would otherwise not qualify for based on your credit health.
 Both signers are obligated to repay the loan.

 Credit builder loans are usually a combination of two products: a loan plus a savings account/CD.

 Credit builder loans can be a great way to build credit and save money with little to no credit history.
-Approval is easy, it’ll push you to save money, and you should improve your credit score as long as you pay on-time.
-However, plan ahead and don’t miss a payment because failing to pay your credit builder loan will really undermine your efforts to strengthen your financial standing.
+Approval is easy, it’ll push you to save money and you should improve your credit score as long as you’re diligent about making payments on time.
+However, failing to pay your credit builder loan will undermine your efforts to strengthen your financial standing.